patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 --- Inserting sample data into the Reviews table.

-INSERT INTO Reviews (custId, bookId, rating, reviewText) VALUES (1, 1, 5, 'A haunting and profound book.'),
+INSERT INTO Reviews (custId, booked, rating, review text) VALUES (1, 1, 5, 'A haunting and profound book.'),
 (2, 2, 4, 'A delightful read with excellent social commentary.'), (3, 3, 5, 'An adventurous journey with deep themes.'),